d-wasserman/geo-learn/README.md

 # Usage

-All tools have OXPS help documents that describe the algorithms used and the parameters used to use the scripting tools.
+All tools have PDF help documents that describe the algorithms used and the parameters used to use the scripting tools.
 The help documents also have links to the sci-kit learn documentation and other relevant pages to understand how the various algorithms work.

 For more information about Scikit-Learn check out their main landing page here: http://scikit-learn.org/